dernno/cnn-semantic-segmentation/README.md

 Multiple CNN-based architectures are available for experimentation:

-- **Base CNN** – a simple convolutional encoder-decoder network for binary pixel-wise classification (sigmoid), using downsampling via max pooling and upsampling via transposed convolutions.
+- **Base CNN** – a simple convolutional encoder-decoder network for binary pixel-wise classification (sigmoid), using downsampling via max pooling and upsampling via transposed convolutions
 - **U-Net** – with skip connections between encoder and decoder blocks at different levels to preserve spatial information
 - **ResNet-based model** – using residual connections to enable deeper networks and improve gradient flow